Explode out of your function

 Debugging with Jupyter

 This had been bugging me for a long while.
-Jupyter (or IPython) has decent support for debugging via the magic command %debug.
+Jupyter (or IPython) has decent

 However, it does not quite cut it for me.
 The problems with it are well known:

-• Cannot run code elsewhere without quitting pdb first.
+- Cannot run code elsewhere without quitting

-• Refreshing the notebook would leave you with a non-responsive kernel.
+first. - Refreshing the notebook would leave you with a non-responsive kernel.

-• gdb like syntax, which can be conflict with variable names and introduces surprises.
+like syntax, which can be conflict with variable names and introduces surprises.- Tab completion doesn’t work.

-• Command recall (using arrow keys) doesn’t work reliably, etc.
+- Command recall (using arrow keys) doesn’t work reliably, etc.

 Bring out the local variables

-One of the most useful features of %debug is that it allows me to inspect the current values of the local variables in each frame and I believe that information itself would be sufficient for me to debug my problems.
+current values of the local variables in each frame and I believe that information

 Force out the local variables